edcarp/2020-11-25-edinburgh-dc-digital-humanities/files/post-mortem.md

 - NLP example

-    Some kind of text analysis / Natural Languag Processing example in the official lesson would be beneficial.
+    Some kind of text analysis / Natural Language Processing example in the official lesson would be beneficial.
 The NLP example appeared to go down well.

 ### Cons